speudusa/csharp-web-development-wiki/Course-Overview-and-Structure.md

 Teach students, from wide ranging backgrounds, these topics:

-* Basic functional csharp
+* Basic functional C#
 * Programming in an IDE
-* Introduction to Spring Boot framework
+* Introduction to .NET Core
 * Object oriented concepts and MVC architecture

 This content is meant to be a start to these topics and not the finish.
-With these skills students can proceed into more complex areas.
+With these skills, students can proceed into more complex areas.

-The course is designed for learners who are already familiar with at least one programming language.
+The course is designed for learners who are already familiar with:

+* at least one programming language,
+* version control in Git and Github,
+* foundational HTML and CSS,
+* and a basic understanding of HTTPS/modern web protocols.

 # Class Structure